 Everyone’s dietary needs are different.
 Some people simply need to manage portions, using tools like the plate method for portion control.
 Others need to more strictly manage carbs.
 In this case, your dietitian or diabetes educator should give you an idea of how many carbohydrates you should eat at each meal and snack.
 A general rule of thumb is to limit your carb intake to around 30-60 grams at meals and 15-30 grams at snacks, although this varies greatly.

 Carbohydrate Choice System

-Certain foods are considered “free” and do not take up any carbohydrate choices.
-These include anything that is 5 grams or less of carbohydrate and fewer than 20 calories per serving, such as:
+Certain foods are considered “free” and don’t take up any carbohydrate choices.
+These include anything that is 5 grams or less of carbohydrate and fewer than 20 calories per serving:

 - club soda

 - sugar substitutes